-The desired instrument (e.g. violins) was selected by a switch and then "played" by pressing one or more of the keys which played-back the selected sound that had been recorded at the same pitch as the musical note of the key that was being depressed.
+The desired instrument (e.g. violins) was selected by a switch and then "played" by pressing one or more of the keys that played-back the selected sound recorded at the same pitch as the musical note of the key that was being depressed.
 This allowed the musician to literally "play" their own orchestra although the resulting combination of sounds produced were very distinctive and unique in their own way.

 This new instrument was named "The Chamberlin" but few were produced owing to its complexity which made it prone to mechanical or electrical failure.
 In an effort to improve the design, Bill Fransen who represented the Chamberlin company went to England in 1962 to search for a manufacturer who could make some essential components.
 He ended up in Birmingham at the factory of Frank, Norman, and Les Bradley of Bradmatic Ltd. who saw the potential and were able to substantially improve on the original design.

-Some time later when Harry Chamberlin found out his idea was being infringed upon, he was furious and took legal action against the Bradley's (they had assumed the invention belonged to Bill Fransen!).
+Some time later when Harry Chamberlin found out his idea was being infringed upon, he was furious and took legal action against the Bradley's (they had assumed the invention belonged to Bill Fransen!)
 Fortunately, an agreement was later reached concerning payment and licensing for the patent so the Bradleys were able to resume production.

-However, by the mid 1970s new types of electronic keyboards or synthesizers which exploited the latest transistors and micro-chip technology were becoming available.
+However, by the mid 1970s new types of electronic keyboards or synthesizers exploiting the latest transistors and micro-chip technology were becoming available.
 Digital sampling of sounds now became possible thus opening up a whole new realm of possibilities for musicians.
 Mellotron sales declined and Streetly Electronics went out of business in 1986.

 These days, the distinctive sound of the Mellotron is kept alive by a dedicated and international group of enthusiasts who maintain surviving Mellotrons with the same energy as those who restore classic cars.
 In addition, a host of bands are discovering the machine for the first time including Radiohead, Oasis, Gomez, The Charlatans, Paul Weller and many more.